Stutton, North Yorkshire

 Stutton is a small village in the county of North Yorkshire, England, a mile south-west of Tadcaster.

 It lies in the valley of the Cock Beck which discharges into the River Wharfe one mile to the east of the village.

 It was part of the West Riding of Yorkshire until 1974.
-From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Selby District, it is now administered by the unitary North Yorkshire Council.

 It is in the parliamentary constituency of Wetherby and Easingwold, the civil parish of Stutton with Hazlewood and ecclesiastical parish of Tadcaster.

 History

 It has an ancient history, likely founded by a Viking settler named Stufi in the late 9th century.
 The Domesday survey of 1086 records a mill, meadow and woodland.
-It remained a small hamlet until major residential development occurred in the 1960s and 70s.
+It remained a small hamlet until major residential development occurred in the 1960s and the 70s.

 From Roman times until 1907/8 a substantial part of the village was owned by the Vavasour family of Hazlewood Castle as part of the Stutton-cum-Hazlewood estate.
 The castle is now a hotel and spa.

 The district close to the village is famous for the milk white magnesium limestone quarried since Roman times and used in the construction of York Minster and much local property.
-The most famous quarry “Jack Daw” is located ½ mile to the west.
+The most famous quarry “Jack Daw” is located 0.5 miles to the west.

 Traditionally villagers would make a living working in agriculture on the productive soils which overlie the limestone.
 The marshy area in the village close to the Cock Beck contained many willow groves and willow harvesting, drying and stripping was a cottage industry until the 1930s.
 The long straight willow stems were used for basket-making.